 Trimble RTX correction streams are delivered directly to your Trimble receiver via a cellular link; allowing you to calculate your position.
 To receive the correction messages, a receiver that has cellular connectivity (or connected to a device that has cellular connectivity) is required.

-When turned on, your receiver tracks the Trimble RTX (L-band) satellite as well as every other satellite in its field of view (including GPS and GLONASS).
+When turned on, your receiver tracks the Trimble RTX (L-band) satellite as well as every other satellite in its field of view (including GPS, GLONASS, Galileo, BeiDou and QZSS).
 From the L-band satellite, you will receive the Trimble RTX correction stream that allows you to calculate your position in real time.